 Dr. Margaret Cohen has taught ancient history and religious studies at Penn State University and Lycoming College in the U.S. Her research interests include compositional history of the biblical text, Iron Age cult, and ancient foodways, and her current project explores the role of the Jezreel Valley as depicted in the Hebrew Bible, and as supported by archaeology of the Iron Age, specifically as relates to the politics of food.
 She has excavated at numerous archaeological sites in Israel, Jordan and Egypt and is currently an associate fellow at the W.F.
 Albright Institute of Archaeological Research in Jerusalem.

-Zach is a Ph.D. candidate working in Geoarchaeology under the supervision of Prof. Israel Finkelstein of Tel Aviv University and Prof. Ruth Shahack-Gross of the University of Haifa.
+Currently doing his post-doc at Brown University.
+Zach finished his Ph.D. in Geoarchaeology under the supervision of Prof. Israel Finkelstein of Tel Aviv University and Prof. Ruth Shahack-Gross of the University of Haifa.
 His dissertation focuses on the Intermediate Bronze Age (c.
 2500-1950 BCE) settlement phenomena in the arid Negev Highlands through a microarchaeological perspective.
 Zach received his B.A. in Archaeology and Classics at George Washington University in Washington, DC, followed by an M.A. in Archaeology of Ancient Israel at Tel Aviv University.

 Zach has excavated extensively in Israel, including Megiddo (2008, 2012-present), Tel Kabri (2009, 2013), Kirath-Jearim (2017), and for his PhD has led geoarchaeological investigations at a number of Early Bronze (c.
 3600-2500 BCE) and Intermediate Bronze Age (c.
 2500-1950 BCE) sites in the Negev Highlands (2012-present).